apollographql/apollo-server/docs/source/federation/implementing.md

 ## Running a gateway

-Now that we have a federation-ready service, we can build our gateway as a separate service.
+Now that we have a federation-ready service, we can build set up a federated gateway to sit in front of it.
 First, let's install Apollo Server and the `@apollo/gateway` package:

 ```bash
 npm install apollo-server @apollo/gateway graphql